 In the absence of live shows, we’ve experimented with live streaming on YouTube.
 Now we’ve gone further with a live stream from the Quay Theatre of a full scale show – The Ghost of Richard III.
 The World Premiere was on Tuesday 21st July at 7.00pm, in support of our local community theatre in this difficult time.
 It is available on YouTube HERE – and it may also still be on facebook.
 Go to our live page for more info.
 LIVE!

 The ‘Beyond Shakespeare’ Podcast – A (Sort of) Mission Statement

-From the earliest drama in English, to the closing of the theatres in 1642, there was a hell of a lot of drama produced – and a lot of it wasn’t by Shakespeare.
+From the earliest drama in English, to the closing of the theatres in 1642, there was a hell of a lot of drama produced – and a lot of it wasn’t by just one guy.

-Apart from a few noble exceptions these plays are often passed over, ignored or simply unknown.
-This podcast presents full audio productions of the plays, fragmentary and extant, that shaped the theatrical world that shaped our dramatic history.
+Apart from a few noble exceptions, every-other-plays are often passed over, ignored or simply unknown.
+This podcast/vlog/website presents full audio productions of the plays, exploratory read throughs, fragmentary and extant material, other texts not directly dramatic, all of which shaped the theatrical world that is more generally known.

 Subscribe to our podcast on iTunes, Spotify, Google, Stitcher or just listen here.